j-stephan/hip/docs/data/env_variables_hip.rst

 HIP GPU isolation variables
 --------------------------------------------------------------------------------

+Restricting the access of applications to a subset of GPUs, also known as GPU isolation, allows users to hide GPU resources from programs.
 The GPU isolation environment variables in HIP are collected in the following table.

 .. _hip-env-isolation:
 .. list-table::
     :header-rows: 1
-    :widths: 70,30
+    :widths: 50,30,20

     * - **Environment variable**
+      - **Links**
       - **Value**

     * - | ``ROCR_VISIBLE_DEVICES``
         | A list of device indices or UUIDs that will be exposed to applications.
+      - :doc:`GPU isolation <rocm:conceptual/gpu-isolation>`, :doc:`Setting the number of compute units <rocm:how-to/setting-cus>`
       - Example: ``0,GPU-DEADBEEFDEADBEEF``

     * - | ``GPU_DEVICE_ORDINAL``
         | Devices indices exposed to OpenCL and HIP applications.
+      - :doc:`GPU isolation <rocm:conceptual/gpu-isolation>`
       - Example: ``0,2``

     * - | ``HIP_VISIBLE_DEVICES`` or ``CUDA_VISIBLE_DEVICES``
         | Device indices exposed to HIP applications.
+      - :doc:`GPU isolation <rocm:conceptual/gpu-isolation>`, :doc:`HIP debugging <hip:how-to/debugging>`
       - Example: ``0,2``

 HIP profiling variables
 --------------------------------------------------------------------------------

 The profiling environment variables in HIP are collected in the following table.
+For more information, check :doc:`setting the number of CUs page <rocm:how-to/setting-cus>`.

 .. _hip-env-prof:
 .. list-table::